Boise Car Accident Lawyer

-We’ll Handle the Insurance Company
+Your Car Crash Lawyer Will Handle the Auto Insurance Company

 It shouldn’t surprise you if your initial claim with the insurance company is denied.
 In fact, if the insurer approves your claim, it may be wise to reject the first offer because your claim is probably worth significantly more that what the insurance company will initially be willing to pay you.

 Insurers rarely, if ever, prioritize the needs of claimants above their own.
 As for-profit businesses, they lose money with every claim they pay.
-Due to comparative negligence laws, you can also expect that they will make attempts to place unwarranted blame on you for the cause of the accident, which, if successful, will decrease the settlement you’re entitled to.
+Due to comparative negligence laws, you can also expect that they will make attempts to place unwarranted blame on you for the cause of the auto accident, which, if successful, will decrease the settlement you’re entitled to.